-Luckily, you can improve your skills and become a master of productivity.
-Here are our top tips for increasing efficiency at work.
+Although business ownership can be stressful, you can improve your skills and become a master of productivity.
+Here are our top time management tips for increasing efficiency at work.

 1. Build a realistic schedule